rtrisnoj/esp-idf/examples/openthread/ot_br/README.md

 I(8139) OPENTHREAD:[NOTE]-MLE-----: RLOC16 fffe -> c800
 I(8159) OPENTHREAD:[NOTE]-MLE-----: Role Detached -> Leader
 ```

-The device will automatically connect to the configured Wi-Fi and Thread network and act as the border router.

 ## Using the border agent feature

-You need to ot-commissioner on the host machine and another Thread end device running OpenThread cli.
+You need to build ot-commissioner on the host machine and another Thread end device running OpenThread cli.

 You can find the guide to build and run ot-commissioner [here](https://openthread.io/guides/commissioner/build).